 Scribe Video Center was founded in 1982 as a place where emerging and experienced media artists could gain access to the tools and knowledge of video making and work together in a supportive environment.
 Scribe provides training in all aspects of film, video and audio production.
 We also offer classes in computer-based interactive media to individuals and community organizations as well.
 We give emerging and mid-level video makers the skills and opportunity to use video and film as tools for self-expression and for representing and supporting their communities.
-In the two decades since its inception, Scribe has established eight ongoing programs designed to meet the needs of the general public and media artists:
+In the three decades since its inception, Scribe has established eight ongoing programs designed to meet the needs of the general public and media artists:

 We annually offer over 50 professional level Workshops for novice, emerging, and established artists, in addition to offering Master Classes with important nationally recognized media makers.
 Our workshop participants are of all ages.
 In addition, we offer afterschool and summer youth workshops taught by media makers who have experience working with children and teens;